jasp-stats/jasp-desktop/Resources/Help/analyses/anova.md

 ### References
 ---
--	Field, A. (2009).
-Discovering Statistics using SPSS (3rd ed.).
+-	Field, A. (2009). *Discovering Statistics using SPSS (3rd ed.)*.
 Sage Publishing.
--	Field, A., Miles, J., & Field, Z. (2012).
-Discovering statistics using R. Sage Publishing.
+-	Field, A., Miles, J., & Field, Z. (2012). *Discovering statistics using R*.
+Sage Publishing.
--	Goss-Sampson, M. A. (2018).
-Statistical Analysis in JASP: A Guide for Students.
+-	Goss-Sampson, M. A. (2018). *Statistical Analysis in JASP: A Guide for Students*.
 Version 2, October 2018.
 -	Langsrud, Ø. (2003).
-ANOVA for unbalanced data: Use Type II instead of Type III sums of squares.
-Statistics and Computing, 13(2), 163-167.
+ANOVA for unbalanced data: Use Type II instead of Type III sums of squares. *Statistics and Computing, 13*(2), 163-167.
 -	Moore, D.S., McCabe, G.P., & Craig, B.A.
-(2012).
-Introduction to the practice of statistics (7th ed.).
+(2012). *Introduction to the practice of statistics (7th ed.)*.
 New York, NY: W.H.
 Freeman and Company.
 -	Sellke, T., Bayarri, M. J., & Berger, J. O. (2001).
-Calibration of p values for testing precise null hypotheses.
-The American Statistician, 55(1), 62-71.
+Calibration of p values for testing precise null hypotheses. *The American Statistician, 55*(1), 62-71.
--	Whitlock, M.C. & Schluter, D. (2015).
-The analysis of biological data (2nd ed.).
+-	Whitlock, M.C. & Schluter, D. (2015). *The analysis of biological data (2nd ed.)*.
 Greenwood Village, Colorado: Roberts and Company Publishers.

 ### R Packages